Lake George Winter CarnivalCheck it out

 Starting out we follow an old logging road for the first quarter mile.
 The forest has reclaimed this thoroughfare for skidders and logging trucks of yesteryear, leaving only the hint of a path through the woods.
 It is clear there is little traffic here, which makes the trail markers that much more essential for staying on target.

 The path flirts now and then with a drying streambed.
-I’m not sure if it is an actual stream or only the remnants of a snowmelt path, but under the thick canopy of hemlock and other evergreen, it contributes to the haunting ambience of this place.
+I’m not sure if it is an actual stream or only the remnants of a snowmelt path, but under the thick canopy of hemlock and other evergreen, it contributes to the haunting atmosphere of this place.
 Though about 20 strong in numbers, we humans take our cue from the forest and maintain that reverent silence awhile.

 In short order, we come to an intersection with the “yellow trail.”
 This alternative path on the left will at some point take its hikers on a one-mile loop over Bear Knob.
 But not us, at least not today.